-g.
-Item 8: Taxation of Transfers from Certain Expatriates
+i.
+Item 10: Taxation of Transfers from Certain Expatriates

-- (1) Item 8 is described as "Final regulations under §2801 regarding the tax imposed on U.S. citizens and residents who receive gifts or bequests from certain expatriates.
+- (1) Item 10 is described as "Final regulations under §2801 regarding the tax imposed on U.S. citizens and residents who receive gifts or bequests from certain expatriates.
 Proposed regulations were published on September 10, 2015."
-This project first appeared on the 2008-2009 Priority Guidance Plan, but was dropped from the Plans during the Trump Administration. - (2) The Heroes Earnings Assistance and Relief Tax Act of 2008 (the "HEART" Act) enacted a new income tax "mark to market" rule (section 877A) when someone expatriates on or after June 17, 2008, and a new succession tax on the receipt of certain gifts or bequests from someone who expatriated on or after June 17, 2008.
+This project first appeared in the 2008-2009 Priority Guidance Plan, but was dropped from the Plans during the Trump Administration, and then reappeared as Item 8 under the heading of "Gifts and Estates and Trusts" in the 2021-2022 Plan. - (2) The Heroes Earnings Assistance and Relief Tax Act of 2008 (the "HEART" Act) enacted a new income tax "mark to market" rule (section 877A) when someone expatriates on or after June 17, 2008, and a new succession tax on the receipt of certain gifts or bequests from someone who expatriated on or after June 17, 2008.
 The new succession tax is provided for in section 2801, comprising all of new chapter 15. - (3) Referring to the guidance contemplated by this project, Announcement 2009-57, 2009-29 I.R.B.
 158 (released July 16, 2009), helpfully stated:

 The Internal Revenue Service intends to issue guidance under section 2801, as well as a new Form 708 on which to report the receipt of gifts and bequests subject to section 2801.
 The due date for reporting, and for paying any tax imposed on, the receipt of such gifts or bequests has not yet been determined.
-The due date will be contained in the guidance, and the guidance will provide a reasonable period of time between the date of issuance of the guidance and the date prescribed for the filing of the return and the payment of the
+The due date will be contained in the guidance, and the guidance will provide a reasonable period of time between the date of issuance of the guidance and the date prescribed for the filing of the return and the payment of the tax.